oppia/oppia-web-developer-docs/Testing-for-Accessibility.md

 This page details how to develop and test Oppia web pages for accessibility.

-The guidelines below list the most critical accessibility features we want to ensure Oppia has.
+As you manually audit each page, please follow the guidelines below, which list the most critical accessibility features we want to ensure Oppia has.
 Without them, people who rely on screen readers and other aids might not be able to fully navigate the Oppia website.
-As you manually audit each page, please follow these general guidelines.
+We also recommend reading through [this page](https://www.w3.org/WAI/people-use-web/) by the Web Accessibility Initiative (WAI), and the pages linked from it, to learn more about how people with disabilities use the Web.

 ## Before you begin